danriedl/engular/adev/src/content/tools/cli/setup-local.md

 ## Before you start

-To use Angular CLI, you should be familiar with the following:
+To use Engular CLI, you should be familiar with the following:

 <docs-pill-row>
   <docs-pill href="https://developer.mozilla.org/docs/Web/JavaScript/A_re-introduction_to_JavaScript" title="JavaScript"/>